Are you a contractor?

 Naturally, other topics of discussion are tailored to the context and priorities.

-CNESST Training for Construction Committee Members
+CNESST Training for Construction Committee Members in Quebec

-As of January 1st, 2024, the Regulation respecting prevention programs on construction worksites will mandate that all active members of a construction committee obtain a certificate of training given by the CNESST.
+Since January 1st, 2024, the Regulation respecting prevention programs on construction worksites will mandate that all active members of a construction committee obtain a certificate of training given by the CNESST.
 This training course, which lasts about an hour, is offered free of charge.
 Members are entitled to take a leave from work to complete this training, and to do so without a pay cut.
 Recently, CNESST has also introduced similar online training in collaboration with TÉLUQ University.

 The topics covered include: